 How Much Protein Do You Need?

 Our recommended protein intake varies based on our individual need, but the general consensus is that adults should consume approximately 0.75g of protein for each kilogram of body weight.
-This would add up to approximately 56g per day for an average-weight man, and 45g per day for an average-weight woman.
 Children’s protein needs vary by age, and stage of growth and development, and pregnant or breastfeeding women also have different requirements.
 It also varies if you’re exercising more and looking to build more muscle.

 Sources of Protein